Bob Cooper (surfer): Surfing career

-At the height of his popularity in California, in 1968, Cooper left America for good, moving permanently to Australia with his new wife.
+At the height of his popularity in California] in 1968, Cooper left America for good, moving permanently to Australia with his new wife.

-Cooper went on to become a keen driver of the initial shortboard revolution of ’70s.
+Cooper went on to become a keen driver of the initial shortboard revolution of the 1970s.

 Surf Films and Features

-Cooper featured in a number of important surf films of 1960s – 1980s including Slippery When Wet, Surfing Hollow Days, Strictly Hot, Men of Wood & Foam (2016).
+Cooper featured in several surf films of 1960s – 1980s including Slippery When Wet, Surfing Hollow Days, Strictly Hot, Men of Wood & Foam (2016).

 Cooper modelled for surf labels such as Morey Pope, O’Neill Wetsuits and Okanui Boardshorts.

-Cooper was the first in the surfing industry to promote Indigenous Australian surfers, featuring a few in advertising campaigns of the late-1970’s.
+Cooper was the first in the surfing industry to promote Indigenous Australian surfers, featuring a few in advertising campaigns of the late 1970s.

 Surf Shops

-Cooper and his Dutch wife Wilhelmina, whom he met in Australia, opened their first Coopers Surf Shop in 1969 at the jetty area in Coffs Harbour, NSW, Australia.
+Cooper and his Dutch wife Wilhelmina, whom he met in Australia, opened their first Coopers Surf Shop in 1969 at the Jetty area in Coffs Harbour.
 At one point this was the biggest surf shop in Australia.
-Subsequent stores were opened at Coffs Harbour and Gold Coast, QLD in 1980’s.
+Subsequent stores were opened at Coffs Harbour and on the Gold Coast in the 1980s.
 Cooper sold his businesses in 1993, afterwards retiring to Noosa Heads in Queensland.

 Today there are six Coopers Surf Stores around.
 Cooper continued making custom surfboards for collectors in his retirement from his home at Marcus Beach, Queensland, from 1993 – 2015.